Ali-Hamza-DigitalTribe/Model-Suggestion-for-MoM/README.md

 # Local LLM MoM Evaluation — Qwen3:4B vs. Phi-4 Mini

 Just Go through the File named "Model Suggestion Report.html" in current repository for better understandings.
+Don't see it's html code just run it in chrome and go through the page.
 Here in the Repository
 1) Transcripts   ( used for MoM Generation )
 2) MoM Rules
 3) Prompt ( Given to local Models like here used qwen3:4B and phi4:mini )